meyerv11045/notes/notes/python/concurrency.md

 # Concurrency

+multithreading for network bound work

+–	no benefit to in CPU intensive processing since its mostly for handling wait times in IO ops efficiently

+–	GIL- only 1 thread can run python interpret at a time

+–	multiprocessing for cpu bound work

+–	what we are using

+–	allows you to create programs that run concurrently, bypassing the GIL

+–	each process has its own interpreter and own GIL

+multiprocessing:

+–	criteria for code that can be multiprocessed:

+–	1) must not reliant on previous outcomes

+–	2) Does not need to be executed in a paritcular order

+–	3) Does not return anything that would need to be accessed later in the code

 ## Threading

 - Daemon Threads- background threads that do not prevent program from exiting once there are no non-daemon threads remaining